Latest newsKeeping up to date with the latest news on estate regeneration in London.

 We are currently working on creating a general guide to the CPO process for residents on estates under threat - watch this space!

-Church Street estates
+Church Street Area estates - Council under fire

 The Council plans to demolish 432 homes and 30 retail units in the next phase of its scheme.
 Among these is a pharmacist who says the redevelopment could put him out of business after being part of the local community for 40 years.